karol-majewski/tree-shaking-test/README.md

 |  5  | Facade without any executed code (import/export only) | `import { fromNullable } from './facade';`         | getApplicativeComposition, array, cons, copy ... ∞ | 336K         | No          |

 ¹ Measured with `du -hs target/index.js`

+## Using Webpack Bundle Analyzer

+Run `yarn webpack` and navigate to http://127.0.0.1:8888/ in your browser.